 Then there was what happened to his brother Greg, the boy just ahead of him in the family.
 In July 1986, Greg was out horseback riding with a couple of brothers, girlfriends and friends when he got knocked off his horse.
 He was taken to the Kamloops hospital with a severe head injury.
 Then, as he was being treated for the brain swelling, he had a reaction to the drugs he was being given.
 To this day, Kevin can remember the term: “toxic epidermal necrolysis syndrome.”
 It essentially meant Greg’s body burned from the inside out.
 Greg was flown down to the VGH burn unit where doctors told the family he likely wouldn’t live more than 24 hours.
 He lasted several weeks.
 And the whole time he was there, as the family came and went, a nurse was posted to the room 24 hours a day.

-Falcon and new wife Jessica Elliott at their July 2009 wedding (the couple is expecting a child in January 2010).
+Falcon and his wife Jessica Elliott at their July 2009 wedding (the couple is expecting a child in January 2010)

 As well, Falcon is not an ideological 20-year-old anymore.
 He’s not even quite the same ideological 38-year-old he was when he was first elected in 2001, the one who didn’t understand why his government was making any concessions to unions at all, since none of their members was ever likely to vote for a Liberal, and who thought bureaucrats were a waste of taxpayer dollars.
 Friend Steve Casson says he’s “certainly not as far to the right as he was.
 I would say there’s been a softening.”